 Only shopping at one dealership: Experts say three dealerships is the minimum to compare deals.
 Be fully transparent in letting each dealership know who else you’ve spoken with and what they’ve offered.

 Not checking out the dealership’s internet department: Yes, dealerships have online departments.
 It’s a great way to skip the time spent waiting at the dealership negotiating a price.
 Send an email detailing exactly what you are looking for, including the price you want to pay, then sit back and wait for the follow-up emails and calls.

 Not making the most of the test drive: Is anyone comfortable during those few minutes driving the car with the salesperson in the back?
 Are you really testing it for your lifestyle?
 Have a checklist in mind as you drive and see if it’s hitting all your needs; for example, is it easy to get in and out of for every family member?
 Is the tech intuitive and user friendly?
 Make another appointment to test drive the car again after the initial test drive, so you can recheck all those little things you noticed the first time around, and maybe find some things you didn’t notice.
 That way, you can decide if these undesirable qualities are something you can live with, or something that will drive you nuts long term.

 Not calling your insurance agent: There are other factors to consider when figuring out how much your new car will cost.
 Will your insurance premium increase?
 Will you need GAP insurance?
 A simple call will go a long way in determining if the car is a good fit for your budget.
 Don’t forget to check how the new car’s gas mileage compares to your current vehicle, and if tires and other maintenance requirements will cost more.

 Choosing one-stop shopping convenience: Don’t just accept the dealership financing.
 If you don’t shop around, you may end up spending more.
-Check into our 1% cash back auto loan.
+Check into our auto loans.